In This Article

 - Consider F&B Minimums: According to Heather Jones, the catering sales director of Wente Vineyards, in Livermore, California, couples are having a more difficult time meeting their food and beverage minimum due to lower guest counts.
 “Couples have guests that are unable to obtain visas to travel, air flights canceled or domestic guests that are concerned about traveling,” she says.
 "If you’re booking a venue or catering for an upcoming wedding or event, make sure you understand their policies.
 “When can you cancel, what are the fees, and do you have options to make up any missing food and beverage minimums?” she says.
 Additionally, if you've had to change your date, Clark recommends taking this account before signing any new documentation.
 "When you sign your contract addendums (or new contracts) see if your venue/caterer is willing to lower their food and beverage minimum for your event," she advises.
 "This will help protect your investment should you face a drop in the guest count even after a postponement."

-- Keep Guests Informed: For anyone who has already sent out invitations, Laesser-Keck recommends sending guests a quick note and updating your website with any new information, or a simply a message that lets guests know you're monitoring the situation.
+- Keep Guests Informed: For anyone who has already mailed invitations, Laesser-Keck recommends sending guests a quick note or updating your website with any new information—basically, a simple message that lets guests know you're monitoring the situation.
 If you haven’t gone to print on invitations, and if you can, she recommends asking your stationer about the option of paying for rush printing so you can hold off on printing until the very last second.
 "Make sure you’re designing your invitations with a line item that requests your guests’ email addresses and make sure to direct them to a website for any updated information," she advises.
 "Being able to easily be in touch with your guests right now is key!"
 Another tip?
 "We’re also recommending modifying designs with less time-consuming print material methods—flat printing versus letterpress as an example—and doing online RSVPs, whenever possible, for ease and reliability," she says.